ielab/ielab.github.io/student-projects.md

 # Available Student Projects

+---

+## PhD Projects

+We are currently recruiting PhD students wishing to start in 2019 at the University of Queensland, Brisbane.

+---

-These project suit Masters students for IFN701/702 or IFN665 and Honours students.
-Some projects could be the basis for extension for a PhD project.
+The following projects are available for undergraduates, honours and masters students; some projects could be the basis for extension for a PhD project.

 ## An exploration of BM25F